-If the tilt arm swings down, slide the mounting plate upward / closer to the center of rotation; if the tilt arm swings up, slide the mounting plate downward / away from the center of rotation.
+-Slide the mounting plate in either direction until the camera is balanced vertically.
+If the tilt arm swings down, slide the mounting plate upward; if the tilt arm swings up, slide the mounting plate downward.
 Adjust until the camera stays perfectly vertical (see picture right).
-Tighten the thumbscrews.
+Tighten the lever.
 NOW TILT THE CAMERA AT VARIOUS ANGLES ALL THE WAY AROUND - IT SHOULD HOLD ANY POSITION IF PROPERLY BALANCED.
 YOU MAY NEED TO TWEAK THE HORIZONTAL AND VERTICAL POSITIONS TO GET IT EXACTLY RIGHT.
+THE CAMERA MUST BE THOROUGHLY BALANCED FOR PROPER OPERATION.